Best STEM Toys for 5 Year Olds That Actually Get Used

 Learning Resources Gears!
 Gears!
 Gears!
 Robots in Motion

 Worth knowing: some of the track links can be tough for small hands to pull apart once connected.
-A few kids have broken a piece or two trying to disassemble them, so it’s worth showing your child the right way to unlink them early on.
+A few kids have broken a piece or two trying to disassemble them.
+Show your child the right way to unlink them before they figure out the hard way.

 JOVA Klever Kits Space Circuits

-Worth knowing: the circuit stays powered as soon as two pieces connect, so there’s no separate “test it” moment once a project is finished.
-That’s a minor quirk rather than a flaw, but worth knowing going in.
+Worth knowing: the circuit stays powered as soon as two pieces connect, so there is no separate moment where the project suddenly comes to life.
+That is a minor quirk rather than a flaw, but worth knowing so the child is not waiting for a reveal that does not come.

 For the Kid Who Likes Open-Ended Construction

-Not every builder wants moving parts.
-Some just want a big pile of pieces and the freedom to make whatever comes to mind.
+Not every builder wants moving parts or a specific outcome.
+Some kids just want a big pile of pieces and room to make whatever is in their head that day.
+For those kids, the toys that work best are the ones with no wrong answer.

 Goodtiles Magnetic Tiles Road Set

-Worth knowing: this set doesn’t include any toy cars, so if your son wants to drive something down the roads he builds, you’ll want to pair it with cars from another set or one you already own.
+Worth knowing: this set does not include any toy cars.
+If your son wants to drive something down the roads he builds, pair it with cars from another set or ones he already owns.

 Qirptey 125-Piece STEM Building Blocks

-Worth knowing: a few buyers wished the set came with a couple extra wheels and connector pieces.
-It’s not a dealbreaker, but if your child gets attached to building multiple things at once, a second set extends the possibilities.
+Worth knowing: a few buyers wished the set included extra wheels and connector pieces.
+If your child tends to build multiple things at once rather than one at a time, a second set extends what is possible.

 For the Budding Scientist